Eclypses/package-swift-ecdhp256/README.md

 8. Select the root in the Project Navigator again, select your Target in the Editor, then the 'General' tab and scroll down to 'Frameworks, Libraries and Embedded Content'.
 9. Add EcdhP256 if it's not already there.
 10. In any class where you wish to use the publicly accessible properties and functions of EcdhP256, import it.
-11. You will likely also need to import EcdhLib to make use of its Enums and properties.
-12. Here is example code testing two instantiations of EcdhP256 and comparing the resulting shared secrets.
+12. Included here is example code testing two instantiations of EcdhP256 and comparing the resulting shared secrets.
 This provides good examples of using the EcdhP256 Swift Package.

 ```swift
 import Foundation